TaskWeb: Selecting Better Source Tasks for Multi-task NLP: : A Benchmark for Pairwise Task Transfer

 \section{\data: A Benchmark for Pairwise Task Transfer}

-While previous studies explore pairwise task transfer, they use a single model and adaptation method, or use a limited number of tasks in a specific task domain \cite{DBLP:conf/emnlp/VuWMSTMMI20, DBLP:conf/emnlp/PothPRG21, DBLP:conf/emnlp/AlbalakTJPYRGPW22}.
+Previous studies in pairwise task transfer tend to focus on specific models, adaptation methods or task domains \cite{DBLP:conf/emnlp/VuWMSTMMI20, DBLP:conf/emnlp/PothPRG21, DBLP:conf/emnlp/AlbalakTJPYRGPW22}.
 We introduce \data, which consists of pairwise task transfer experiments that span a wide variety of tasks, models, and adaptation methods. \data can be used as a benchmark to evaluate task transferability, and as a repository for selecting helpful source tasks (Section \ref{sec:task_selection}).